Approved Retirement Funds

 ARF Regular Income

 An ARF allows you to invest all, or part of your pension fund after you retire.
-You can decide on the type of fund you would like to invest in together with the amount of risk you’re comfortable with.
+With our help, you decide on the type of funds that you would like to invest in, together with the amount of risk that you’re comfortable with.

 With an ARF you can withdraw as much as you wish, should you ever need to, with a minimum annual withdrawal amount that is dependent on your age.